LennartFr/alf20191ibmbc/HL BYFA.md

 The chaincode used is /fabric-samples/chaincode/chaincode_example02/node

-At the end of running the chaincode we do  ./byfn.sh down, to bring down the network.
+## Step 4 At the end of the run we bring down the network

 ~~~~

+./byfn.sh down

 Stopping cli                    ... done
 Stopping peer0.org1.example.com ... done